 The antique guns and military uniforms added to the adventure for them.
 I liked the western landscapes and the cowboy sculptures.

 Located at 210 W Market St. along the River Walk, Open Thursday through Monday from 10 a.m. to 5 p.m.
-Adult admission is $14 for adults and kids 12 and younger are free.
+Adult admission is $16, $14 for students and kids 12 and younger are free.

 La Villita Historic Arts Village

 Listed on the National Register of Historic Places, this area protects the first neighborhood in San Antonio from the 1700s.
-It is a charming place to stroll, with pedestrian walkways that house galleys, boutiques, along with several restaurants.
+It is a charming place to stroll, with pedestrian walkways that house galleys, boutiques, and several restaurants.

 Located at 418 Villita St., between the River Walk and HemisFair Plaza, next to the Paseo Del Rio Hilton.
 Free to enter.